 If you missed it, you can read What God Is to Me: Elisabeth Elliot (Part 1)

-5. My strength, fortress, and refuge.
-O LORD, my strength and my fortress, my refuge in time of distress, to you the nations will come from the ends of the earth and say, “Our fathers possessed nothing but false gods, worthless idols that did them no good.”
+O LORD, my strength and my fortress, my refuge in time of distress.
+To you the nations will come from the ends of the earth and say, “Our fathers possessed nothing but false gods, worthless idols that did them no good.”
 (Jer 16:19)

-7. Our Dwelling Place.
-The Lord is and has been our dwelling place throughout all generations (Ps 90:1).
+The Lord is and has been our dwelling place throughout all generations (Psalm 90:1).

 The African-American spiritual declares: This world is not my home.
 I’m just a passing through.
 My treasures are laid up somewhere beyond the blue.
 The angels beckon me from Heaven’s open door.
 And I can’t feel at home in this world anymore.